nekobon/boids_model/README.md

 Graphical simulation of sheep and sheepdogs using Boids model

 Authors:
-  Jason Fu
-  Yu Tomita
+  Jason Fu and   Yu Tomita

 Requires:
-  Python 2.5+
-  pyOpenGL
+  Python 2.5+,   pyOpenGL

 To run:
   $ python sheep_dog_graphical.py